JaiWillems/celest/docs/source/modules/schedule.rst

 Acceptance Criterion
 ^^^^^^^^^^^^^^^^^^^^

-A new solution is accepted by the simulated annealing acceptance criterion.
+A new solution is accepted or rejected based on the simulated annealing acceptance criterion.
 If the cost of the new solution is better than the cost of the current solution, the new solution is accepted.
-If the cost of the new solution is worse than the cost of the current solution, the new solution is accepted with the following probability:
+Otherwise, the new solution is accepted with the following probability:

 .. math:: \rho = \exp\left(\frac{100}{T}\frac{f(s)' - f(s)}{f(s)}\right)